fluree/docs.flur.ee/src/content/0.10.0/docs/identity/signatures.md

 sig | ECDSA signature of the cmd key.

 When submitting a transaction, the command map of type `tx` (transaction) needs to have the following keys in the following order.
 Documentation on command of type `new-db` and `default-key` is forthcoming.

+If you are having an issue signing queries, you can use the [troubleshooting guide](https://docs.google.com/document/d/10DvYqlBZs2I_qPjKEsl53mMWxabh8aObjeSdeFjWwN0/edit?usp=sharing).

 #### Command Map